-- (110) On the basis of discussions during the proceedings, applied simulations, and the need to ensure offered capacities at both yearly and monthly time frame, ACER has amended Article 14 of the Proposal by providing the minimal values of minimum RAM at the level of 20% of Fmax for yearly auctions and 10% of Fmax for monthly auctions. - (111) During the hearing phase, the majority of the Core TSOs expressed concerns about the application of the proposed level of minimum RAM (20% for yearly auctions and 10% for monthly auctions) due to operational security risks.
-ACER is of the position that the proposed values of minimum RAM are the minimum required for ensuring compliance with the objective of effective long-term cross-zonal trade referred to in Article 3 of the FCA Regulation. - (112) ACER sees no network security concerns from the application of the proposed minimum RAM values.
-Moreover, any potential operational security risks in this price formally allocated on one border might outbid the low-price bids on another border, as their common influence is observed at each CNEC in a flow-based region.
+- (120) On the basis of discussions during the proceedings, applied simulations, and the need to ensure offered capacities at both the yearly and monthly time frame, ACER has amended Article 14 of the Proposal by providing the minimal values of minimum RAM at the level of 20% of Fmax for yearly auctions and 10% of Fmax for monthly auctions. - (121) During the hearing phase, the majority of the Core TSOs expressed concerns about the application of the proposed level of minimum RAM (20% for yearly auctions and 10% for monthly auctions) due to operational security risks.
+In ACER's view, the proposed values of minimum RAM are the minimum required for ensuring compliance with the objective of effective long-term cross-zonal trade referred to in Article 3 of the FCA Regulation. - (122) ACER sees no network security concerns from the application of the proposed minimum RAM values.
+Moreover, any potential operational security risks in this respect are in any case mitigated by the possibility to efficiently reduce the capacities during the capacity validation, if necessary, in accordance with Article 17(1) and Article 17(2) of the amended Proposal (as further explained in section 6.2.4).
+In paragraph (84) ACER provided the additional explanations why the minimum RAM values at the long-term time frames are not directly comparable with the minimum RAM at the day-ahead time frame and why the proposed level of minimum RAM at the long term time frame would not endanger network security. - (123) ACER considers that its proposal on the minimum RAM values strikes a balance between the opposite expectations of the Core regulatory authorities, market participants and the Core TSOs.
+Notwithstanding the above, in view of the concerns expressed by the Core TSOs and the Core regulatory authorities, and bearing in mind the limitations of ACER's experimentation18, ACER has provided a possibility for the Core TSOs to increase the minimum RAM values19 during the implementation phase.
+Such adjustment would have to be (a) based on a comprehensive analysis performed by the Core TSOs and consistent with the objectives of the FCA Regulation, and (b) consulted with the Core regulatory authorities and stakeholders.
+ACER has amended Article 14(5) of the Proposal to reflect this possibility.